 Is Someone Specifically At Fault?

 If a specific unit owner accidentally drives into the garage door, they are at fault and will be responsible for the repairs instead of all the owners.
-The same goes for damages that come from a specific unit owner’s apartment, for example, if a leak comes from a unit that causes damage to another unit or the building.
+The same goes for damages from a specific unit owner’s apartment, for example, if a leak comes from a unit that causes damage to another unit or the building.
 It will be the responsibility of that unit owner at fault (and their insurance) to cover those damages.

 What Details Do A Loss Assessment Include, and Who Produces It?

 A loss assessment will determine the actual damages that need to be addressed, options to address it, the total amount of money that is required to repair or replace what was damaged, as well as how the cost will be split up between all of the shared owners (if the building’s insurance is not used).
 The building’s internal group or Strata council creates the loss assessment.
 A general meeting is often required to vote the loss assessment into approval.

 Loss Assessment Coverage Insurance

 A unit owner in a condo building should have sufficient insurance to cover any damages or liability from their unit.
 However, extra specific loss assessment coverage is usually needed as an add-on if the owner wants to be covered for shared damage expenses and liability.
 That is where loss assessment coverage can be a lifesaver!
 Contact us to learn more and to get a FREE quote on loss assessment coverage for your building/unit today!
 We’d be happy to help answer any questions you may have.